ViktorShev/DiscordShrinker/README.md

 # Discord Shrinker
-Compress video files to Discord's 8 megabyte file size limit.
+Compress video files to Discord's 10 megabyte file size limit.

 # Installation guide:

-1. Go to the mega.nz link at the bottom and click on "Download as zip file" at the top right.
+1. Go to the this [Mediafire link](https://www.mediafire.com/folder/eng4j8hpoupkp/DiscordShrinker) and download the `DiscordShrinker` folder

-2. Once downloaded extract the contents of the zip file.

-3. Move the "DiscordShrinker" folder to the root of your C: drive.
+2. Move the `DiscordShrinker` folder to the root of your C: drive.

-4. Double click the Python installer and install Python.

-5. Double click on the .reg file to set up the right click option of "Shrink for Discord" when right-clicking a file.
+5. Double click on the `register_right_click_option.reg` file to set up an option on the Windows right-click menu in order to use this script.

 # Usage guide:

-Just go onto the video's location and right click the video you wish to compress to 8 megabytes, wait for the program to finish (Do not close the command line) and done.
+Just right click whichever video you wish to compress to 10 megabytes, wait for the program to finish (Do not close the command line) and done!

-# Download:

-You can download my program here: https://mega.nz/folder/AdIwCLSB#pJ-XyKDCYsOmIrauP3vSmw

-_Decryption key: pJ-XyKDCYsOmIrauP3vSmw_